Workflow

 How many prospects should I reach out to each week?

 Quality over volume.
-Reaching out to 5-10 well-researched prospects per week with personalized, value-first messages will outperform 50 generic emails.
-Each outreach should take 15-20 minutes of research and writing.
-If you are sending the same message to everyone, you are doing it wrong.
+Ten well-researched, personalized messages a week will outperform fifty generic ones.
+Each should take 15 to 20 minutes of research and writing.
+If you are sending the same message to everyone, the prospects can tell, and so can the results.

-What do I do if prospects want free work before committing?
+What if prospects want free work before committing?

-The mini-report in your outreach is the free sample — it demonstrates your capability without delivering a full strategy.
-If a prospect asks for a "test month" or free content, redirect to a paid strategy session or a smaller starter package.
-Prospects who will not pay for a small engagement will not pay for a large one either.
+The mini-analysis in your outreach is the free sample; it shows capability without delivering a full strategy.
+If a prospect asks for a free trial month or free content, redirect to a paid strategy session or a smaller starter package.
+A prospect who will not pay for a small engagement rarely pays for a large one.